mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 The title to this chapter is  _Seeding and Nurturing Game Making Communities to Facilitate Learner Agency_.
 It could be extended to _Rewilding_ metaphor to reflect the importance of leaving learners to evolve their own processes as a form of authorial and transformational agency, albeit within the forms of pedagogical walled gardens.

+**The freedoms and restrictions of playgrounds**

+In this research, similar metaphors have emerged in the pedagogical and technical process surrounding the concept of playgrounds and gardens.
+In the previous section the use of a curated set of design patterns can be referred to as a walled garden or sandbox.
+The process of checking the performance of games is called playtesing.
+The web-based environment which reduce the complexity of web development and provide community and immediate feedback are named code playgrounds.
+While some of this language is specific to the creation of games, other terms are also prevalent in non-game coding.

+These metaphors invite a connection to play theories concept of as the magic circle.
+Play theorist outline the value of stepping into a more controlled area of voluntary experimentation where the fear of failure is reduced.
+Game rules are norms which seed participation in community processes.
+The playful context of the game's magic circle can facilitate participants to adapt norms and rules to their own playing styles.
+Through this lens, the interaction of playtesting, code playgrounds and a sandbox of game patterns emerge as a key practices to facilitate and maintain learner agency.
+The discussion of the next chapter explores the intersection of these elements in more detail.

 #### Nurturing agency by creating space for emergent practices